Sudan's former PM Sadiq al-Mahdi dies from coronavirus in UAE | Politics

 Leading Sudanese politician and former prime minister Sadiq al-Mahdi died from a coronavirus infection three weeks after being hospitalised in the United Arab Emirates, according to family sources and a party statement early on Thursday.

 Last month, al-Mahdi's family said he had tested positive for COVID-19, and was transferred to the UAE for treatment a few days later following a brief hospitalisation in Sudan.
-In a statement, the Umma Party said a date and location for the burial of al-Mahdi, who was also the head of a Sufi Muslim sect, would be forthcoming.
+In a statement, the Umma Party said Mahdi would be buried on Friday morning in the city of Omdurman in Sudan.

 Mahdi had returned to Sudan in December 2018, following a year-long self-exile, just as protests over worsening economic conditions and Bashir's rule gathered steam.
 His daughter Mariam Sadiq al-Mahdi, deputy leader of the Umma Party, was among those detained during the demonstrations.
 While a successor to the party head has not yet been announced, she has been the most visible party leader in political negotiations and the media in recent years.